Force de dissuasion: Sea

 The ocean-based, mobile component of the French nuclear triad entered service in December 1971, with the commissioning of its first ballistic missile submarine, the nuclear submarine Le Redoutable, which initially carried 16 M1 intermediate-range ballistic missiles, similar to the US Polaris missiles.

 Since then, the ocean-based French nuclear weapons arsenal has been expanded to a squadron of four submarines, one of which is always on patrol.
 Since 1985, some of the French ballistic missile subs have become obsolete.
 The subs have been retired and replaced by newer subs that also have 16 missile tubes apiece and carry the more advanced French M45 missile.
 A new submarine, the Le Terrible, was put into service on 20 September 2010, armed with the M51 missile, which is similar to the US Trident II.

 In late 2025 it was reported that the M51.3 variant of the missile had entered operational service.
 The missile is said to have an operational range of 8,000 to 10,000 km, with a speed of Mach 25 also offering improved accuracy and penetration capabilities.

 The Aéronavale or French Naval Aviation has operated a fleet of nuclear-armed aircraft since 1962, with the Dassault Etendard IV on its Clemenceau-class aircraft carriers.
 The Etendard could be armed with AN-52 nuclear gravity bombs.
 In 1978, the Dassault Super Etendard entered service, giving the Aéronavale a stand-off nuclear strike ability via its Air-Sol Moyenne Portée (ASMP) nuclear missiles.
 As the Clemenceau class retired from 1997 to 2000, the Super Etendard remained in service on the succeeding R91 Charles-de-Gaulle.
 Since 2010 it carries Rafale F3 fighters armed with the upgraded ASMP-A nuclear missiles.

 Components

 Land-based component

 France no longer possesses land-based nuclear missiles.
 The IRBM base aérienne 200 Apt-Saint-Christol at the Plateau d'Albion (Vaucluse) was deactivated in 1996 and its missiles scrapped.
 All French Army units equipped with short-range missiles such as the Pluton and the Hadès were disbanded, their missiles scrapped and their fissile nuclear materials recycled.

 Sea-based component

 The Redoutable, the first French nuclear missile submarine.

-The French Navy includes a nuclear strategic branch, the Force Océanique Stratégique, which has contained as many as 6 nuclear-powered ballistic missile submarines (SSBNs) in service at one time.
-Up to 2022, the ten SSBNs built for the French Navy are:
+The French Navy includes a nuclear strategic branch, the Force Océanique Stratégique, which has contained as many as six nuclear-powered ballistic missile submarines (SSBNs) in service at one time.
+An estimate 80 percent of France's nuclear arsenal is sea-based.

+As of 2026, ten SSBNs have been built for the French Navy: